-- Insurance providers have been focused on new products, meeting new compliance regulations, etc., and there is thus little automation being designed and implemented for the claims process.
+- Insurance providers have been focused on new products, meeting HIPAA Compliance Requirements Checklist and there is thus little automation being designed and implemented for the claims process.

 - Fraud detection is still largely a manual process, and it is wholly inefficient.
 In 2015, for example, about $60 billion in Medicare coverage payments were fraudulent or overpaid.
 The system is still relying on people rather than big data which can determine patterns and flag claims.
 While private carriers are certainly more efficient than Medicare, they still rely on legacy systems and people.